Texas CDL Practice Tests

 Use our free Texas CDL practice tests to prepare for the CDL written exam.
 We offer a practice test for each of the three parts of the exam, including General Knowledge, Air Brakes and Combination Vehicles.
 These CDL practice tests simulate the types of questions you might see when you take the tests at the DMV office.
 Take these free CDL practice tests as often as you like to improve your score.

 Air Brakes Practice Test

-The official written CDL permit test is comprised of multiple-choice questions used to assess your knowledge of driving a commercial vehicle.
+Wondering what’s on the written portion of the Texas CDL permit exam or CDL test?
+The test is comprised of multiple-choice questions that assess your knowledge of driving a commercial vehicle.
 This includes everything from driving laws to operating your vehicle in different situations and knowing how to inspect and ensure you vehicle is safe to operate.

-The CDL permit exam is broken into three parts:
+The Texas CDL permit exam is broken into three parts:

 - General Knowledge – approximately 50 questions.

 You must pass all three parts of the exam with an 80% score to get your Commercial Learner’s Permit.
 With your Commercial Learner’s Permit (CLP) you can then begin behind-the-wheel CDL training.
 But what happens if you don’t pass the CDL written permit exam?
 The good news is you can take it again.
 In Texas you may take the written test only three times within a 90-day period.
 It is important to know the guidelines for your state.

 To help you prepare for this comprehensive exam, take our free CDL Practice Tests.
 These tests will give you can idea of what is on the test and what areas you need to improve.
 With a little test prep and training from a DRC network school, you’ll go from studying for your permit to being a fully licensed commercial truck driver.